Be the best that you can be

 Year 1 Phonics Screening Check

-The phonics screening check for pupils in Year 1 will take place during week commencing 10 June 2019.
+The phonics screening check for pupils in Year 1 will take place during June.

 The national phonics screening check was introduced in 2012 to all Year 1 pupils.
 It is meant to show how well your child can use the phonics skills they’ve learned up to the end of Year 1 and to identify pupils who may need extra phonics support.
 The checks are “short, light-touch assessments” that take about four to nine minutes to complete.